 1. Define the core roles

 Foundational to a teal way of operating is defining the purpose and the roles needed to achieve this purpose.
-The first step to transitioning to a teal way of operating is to take a step back and strategically define the core roles, or circles of responsibility within the organization.
-What are the core skills and capabilities you need to achieve the organizational purpose?
+The first step to transitioning to a teal way of operating is to take a step back and strategically define the core roles, or circles of responsibility, within the organisation.
+What are the core skills and capabilities you need to achieve the organisational purpose?

 2. Add roles to existing job titles

 Whenever a new person is hired, refer to the new role.
-Rather than explicitly replacing job tiles, allow the old job titles to naturally disappear over time.
+Rather than explicitly replacing job titles, allow the old job titles to naturally disappear over time.

-Finally, once the roles are accepted and readily used within the organization, it’s time to add some personality and invite each person to personalize their tiles or taglines to better reflect their unique contribution and their strengths.
+Finally, once the roles are accepted and readily used within the organisation, it’s time to add some personality and invite each person to personalise their tiles or taglines to reflect their unique contribution and their strengths better.

 Conclusion

-Handling job titles is possibly the hardest part of a teal transformation.
-Who will you be in an organization where there are no bosses?
+Handling job titles is possibly the most challenging part of a teal transformation.
+Who will you be in an organisation where there are no bosses?

-Teal organizations are whole organizations.
+Teal organisations are whole organisations.
 Each person is as unique as a fingerprint and brings their whole self to work.
 Job titles reflect this goal of wholeness.
-Job titles also reflect that there is also no hierarchy, only a shared purpose everyone works towards.
+Job titles also reflect that there is no hierarchy, only a shared purpose everyone works towards.
 No one person is more important than the next.
-There are only different jobs to be done in order to achieve this purpose.
+There are only different jobs to be done to achieve this purpose.

 Are you ready to transition to a more teal way of working?